Lrdsnow/PurityKFD/README.md

 ## Overview

-PureKFD is an exploit based Jailed Package Manager, supporting iOS versions 14.0 through 18.0/18.1b4 using SparseRestore, KFD `CVE-2023-41974`, and MDC `CVE-2022-46689`.
+PureKFD is an exploit based Jailed Package Manager, supporting iOS versions 14.0 through 18.0/18.1b4 using SparseRestore `CVE-2024-44252`, KFD `CVE-2023-41974`, and MDC `CVE-2022-46689`.
 PureKFD allows users to customize their experience through a user-friendly interface, utilizing community-developed tweaks available from the community’s repositories.

 ## Getting Started